-Fast provisioning saves time by using linked clones for virtual machine provisioning operations.
-Fast provisioning is enabled by default on organization VDCs.
+Fast provisioning saves time by using linked clones for virtual machine (VM) provisioning operations.

-A linked clone is a duplicate of a virtual machine that uses the same base disk as the original, with a chain of delta disks to track the differences between the original and the clone.
-If fast provisioning is disabled, all provisioning operations result in full clones.
+A linked clone is a duplicate of a VM that uses the same virtual disk as the original, with a chain of delta disks to track the differences between the original and the clone.
+If you deactivate fast provisioning, all provisioning operations result in full clones.

 In-place consolidation of a fast-provisioned VM is not supported on storage containers that employ native snapshots.
-VVOLs and VAAI-enabled datastores use native snapshots, so fast-provisioned VMs deployed to one of these storage containers cannot be consolidated.
-If you need to consolidate a fast-provisioned VM deployed to a VVOL or VAAI-enabled datastore, you must relocate it to a different storage container.
+Datastores with enabled VMware vSphere Virtual Volumes and VMware vSphere Storage APIs Array Integration (VAAI) use native snapshots, so fast-provisioned VMs deployed to one of these storage containers cannot be consolidated.
+If you need to consolidate a fast-provisioned VM deployed to a VMware vSphere Virtual Volumes or VAAI-enabled datastore, you must relocate it to a different storage container.